timberland-sig/rh-linux-poc/README.md

 ## Set up your Hypervisor

-Run `setup.sh user` - This script will install some prerequisite rpms and validate that your user account is correctly configured.
+Run `./setup.sh user` - This script will install some prerequisite rpms and validate that your user account is correctly configured.
 If this script shows an error.
 Correct the problem and run it again.

-Run `setup.sh net` - This will modify your hypervisor network configuration and create three bridged networks.
+Run `./setup.sh net` - This will modify your hypervisor network configuration and create three bridged networks.
 Run this script with caution because it will change your network config.
 You should not run this script from a remote shell because the 'br0' network will be disconnected and reconfigured by this script.